ShambhaviKh/IDS-706_SQL_Guidebook_ShambhaviKhanna/README.md

 ## How to Run

-1. Save all SQL statements to a file named `restaurant_project.sql`.
+1. Save all SQL statements to a file named `script.sql`.
 2. Open SQLite by running the following command in your terminal:

 ```bash